Saqibaqeel/college-website/README.md

 License
 This project is licensed under the MIT License.

 Enjoy exploring the college website created by Saqib Aqeel!
-If you have any questions or encounter any issues, please don't hesitate to contact us.
+If you have any questions or encounter any issues, please don't hesitate to contact me.